hrvach/deskhop/README.md

 - ~~Support for USB hubs and single-sided operation~~
 - Configurable screens (partially)
 - ~~Permament configuration stored in flash~~
+- Better support for keyboards with knobs and mice with mickeys
 - Unified firmware for both Picos
 - ... and more!